Skip to main content

 fi

-echo "PASS: Power within limits"
+echo "PASS: Power within limits (${POWER}W)"

 #!/bin/bash

-# Sample power over time
+# Sample current over time

 NET="POWER"

-echo "timestamp,power_w"
+echo "timestamp,current_a"

 for i in $(seq 1 10); do

-echo "$(date +%s),$POWER"
+echo "$(date +%s),$CURRENT"

 sleep 1